A Nonparametric Likelihood Approach for Inference in Instrumental Variable Models: Introduction

 \section{Introduction}

-Randomized experiments are the gold standard for assessing the effect of a treatment but often it is not practical or ethical to randomly assign a treatment itself.
-However, in some settings, an encouragement to take the treatment can be randomized \citep{holland1988}.
-In other settings, no randomization is possible but there may be a ``natural experiment'' such that some people are encouraged to receive the treatment compared to others in a way that is effectively random \citep{angrist_krueger2001}.
-For both of these settings, the instrumental variable (IV) method can be used to estimate the causal effect of a treatment \citep{holland1988, angrist_imbens_rubin1996}.
-The IV method is a method that controls for unmeasured confounders to make causal inferences about the effect of a treatment.
-An IV is informally a variable that affects the treatment but is independent of unmeasured confounders and only affects the outcome through affecting the treatment (see Section \ref{sec:assumption} for a more precise definition).
-Under a monotonicity assumption that the encouraging level of the IV never causes someone not to take the treatment, the IV method identifies the treatment effect for compliers, those subjects who would take the treatment if they received the encouraging level of the IV but would not take the treatment if they did not receive the encouraging level \citep{angrist_imbens_rubin1996}.
-For several discussions of the IV method, see \cite{abadie2003}, \cite{angrist_imbens_rubin1996}, \cite{baiocchi_cheng_small2014}, \cite{brookhart_schneeweiss2007}, \cite{cheng_qin_zhang2011}, \cite{hernan_robins2006}, \cite{ogburn_rotnitzky_robins2015} and \cite{tan2006}.
+The instrumental variables (IV) method is a popular technique for estimating the casual effect of a treatment in the presence of unmeasured confounding \citep{angrist1996, tan2006, baiocchi2014instrumental}.
+This arises in situations where, even through direct randomization is impossible, an encouragement to take the treatment can be randomized \citep{holland1988}, or there is a ``natural experiment'' such that some people are encouraged to receive the treatment compared to others in a way that is effectively random \citep{angrist1996}.
+Informally, an instrument is a variable that affects the treatment but is independent of unmeasured confounders and only affects the outcome through affecting the treatment (see Section \ref{sec:assumption} for a more precise definition).
+Under a monotonicity assumption that the encouraging level of the instrument never causes someone not to take the treatment, the treatment effect can be identified for the compliers, those subjects who would take the treatment if they were encouraged to take the treatment but would not take the treatment if they were not encouraged (see \citet{angrist1996}, \citet{abadie2003semiparametric}, \citet{baiocchi2014instrumental}, \citet{brookhart2007preference}, \citet{cheng2009semiparametric}, \citet{cheng2009efficient}, \citet{hernan2006}, \citet{randomization_inference}, \citet{heterogeneous_treatment_effect}, \citet{ogburn2015doubly}, \citet{tan2006} and the references therein for methods of inference using instrumental variables).

-Much of the literature on the treatment effect in instrumental variable models has focused on estimating the average treatment effect for compliers.
-However, understanding the effect of the treatment on the whole distribution of outcomes for the compliers, \textit{the distributional treatment effect} for compliers, is important for optimal individual decision-making and for social welfare comparisons.
-Optimal individual decision-making requires computing the expected utility of the treatments which requires knowing the whole distribution of the outcomes under the treatments being compared rather than just the average outcomes when the utility function is nonlinear \citep{karni2009}.
-Social welfare comparisons require integration of utility functions under the distribution of the outcome (say income), which again requires knowing the effect of the treatment on the whole distribution of outcomes \citep{abadie2002, atkinson1970}.